Siminov/connect/README.md

-Siminov Connect (RESTful) - Android
+Siminov Connect (RESTful) - Android, iOS, Windows
 ===================================================

 Siminov Framework (Connect) is a open source framework used to consume RESTful Web Services for all different environments - (Android - Java, iOS - Objective-C|Swift, Windows - C#, OS X - Objective-C|Swift).
 Using this app developer can easily consume data from any of web services without worrying about underlying architecture of communication.